libretro/docs/docs/library/dosbox_pure.md

 If a .conf file gets selected in the frontend, DOSBox Pure will load it directly and run its autoexec commands.

-Alternatively, a .conf file can get loaded automatically depending on the 'Emulation > Loading of dosbox.conf' [core option](#emulation-options).
+Alternatively, a .conf file can get loaded automatically depending on the 'General > Advanced > Loading of dosbox.conf' [core option](#general).
 There are two modes that can be enabled:
 - "Try 'dosbox.conf' in the loaded content (ZIP or folder)" - Will load C:\DOSBOX.CONF automatically if it exists in the mounted ZIP or path
 - "Try '.conf' with same name as loaded content (next to ZIP or folder)" - Will automatically load GAME.conf next to GAME.zip if it exists.